-Officially called Don Mueang Airport, Don Mueang is located about 20km away on the north of downtown Bangkok.
-Known at its best as the former international airport in the city and even one of the oldest in the world, now it turns to be a domestic transportation hub for low-cost airlines like Nok Air, Thai AirAsia, Thai Lion Air and New Gen Airways.
+Officially called Don Mueang Airport, it’s located about 20km away on the north of downtown Bangkok.
+The airport is known as the former international airport in the city and even one of the oldest in the world.
+However, now it turns to be a domestic transportation hub for low-cost airlines like Nok Air, Thai AirAsia, Thai Lion Air, and New Gen Airways.

 One of the factors that make Don Mueang Airport stay busy is the low-cost flights, especially to the domestic and regional destinations.
 Budget-friendly transportation is what everyone wants when taking a trip, be it for business or vacation.

 Regarding the long layover at Don Mueang Airport, you can spend the time to visit the local tourist attractions.

 1. Central World Mall

 Opened in 1990, Central World Mall is recognized as one of the biggest shopping malls in Thailand. it is situated in Bangkok, hosting over 900 shops where you can find branded clothes, perfume and jewellery salons.
 Not only for shopping, but this place is also a great place to have some leisure entertainment time watching movies or playing with kids.